Regulations Governing the Establishment of CPC

 The meeting shall be convened by the convener, who also serves as chairperson.
 If the convener cannot attend a meeting for some reason, it shall be left to the committee members to nominate from among themselves one person to serve as chairperson.

 The CPC committee members shall attend the meetings in person.
-However, when for some reason the committee members who are the heads of ministries (agencies) or representatives of consumer protection groups or managers of businesses associations having nation-wide scope cannot attend, they may dispatch representatives to attend.
+However, when for some reason the committee members who are the heads of ministries (agencies) or representatives of nation-wide consumer protection groups or businesses associations cannot attend, they may dispatch representatives to attend.

 The CPC in convening a meeting may, in view of necessity on a special issue, invite experts in various fields or personnel dispatched from other institutions and groups to attend the meeting.

-The CPC’s staff operations shall be handled by the Department of Consumer Protection.
+Proposals mentioned in the previous paragraph and the CPC’s staff operations shall be handled by the Department of Consumer Protection, Executive Yuan.